Skip to main content

 Standard number formats

-Replace the 2 in format_decimal with the number of decimal places you want.
+Replace the 2 with the number of decimal places you want.

 Ordinal numbers